Rise and shine!

 Clarke’s Dining Room

 The familiar white canopy and copper sign on Bree Street is still luring hungry hipsters for all-day breakfasts and lazy brunches.
-Clarke’s was ahead of the curve when it opened a decade ago, with its Scandi décor style, carefully sourced ingredients and artisanal kitchen – most of what’s on the menu is made in-house.
+Clarke’s was ahead of the curve when it opened over a decade ago, with its Scandi decor, carefully sourced ingredients and artisanal kitchen – most of what’s on the menu is made in-house including the croissants (the sourdough and rye breads are from Woodstock Bakery).
 It’s still of-the-moment: vegan-friendly, balancing healthy choices with sinful temptations.
-The kitchen shows off a dozen interesting takes on eggs for breakfast, such as fire eggs (baked in a tomato-chickpea stew), eggs with kimchi fried rice, or as proper huevas rancheros (with black beans slow-cooked in red wine, beer and smoked tomato).
+The kitchen shows off a dozen interesting takes on eggs for breakfast, such as fire eggs (baked in a tomato-chickpea stew), eggs with kimchi fried rice, or a proper huevos rancheros (with black beans slow-cooked in red wine, beer and smoked tomato).

 Contact 087 470 0165, info@clarkescapetown.co.za